Boron neutron capture therapeutics: Second-generation boron delivery agents

 First synthesized in 1958 by Snyder et al., boronophenylalanine (BPA) and its more water-soluble fructose complex (BPA-F) were not initially acknowledged as potential BNCT therapeutics.'
 In the 1970s, however, BPA was proposed to target malignant melanomas with BNCT.
 Previous work on BNCT had only targeted cancers of the brain, using the blood-brain barrier to improve tumor:normal tissue differentials.
-It has been argued, however, that similarities between BPA and the precursor amino acids to melanin meant that melanomas may selectively accumulate BPA.
+Similarities between BPA and the precursor amino acids to melanin meant that melanomas may selectively accumulate BPA through LAT1 (L-type amino acid transporter 1) transporters that are excessively expressed in tumor cells.
 Clinical trials began again in the United States in the 1990s at Brookhaven and at MIT using BPA, both for melanomas and glioblastomas.
 In contrast with the Japanese BSH trials, higher-energy epithermal neutrons were used in place of thermal neutrons, allowing for deeper penetration into the brain without the need for neurosurgery during treatment.
 Further trials with BPA have been carried out in Finland, the Netherlands, Sweden, Taiwan, and Japan.
 In some trials, both BPA and BSH were used as the delivery agent, and some studies have tested the effectiveness of BNCT in conjunction with traditional chemo- and radiotherapies.
 The primary flaw with both BSH and BPA/BPA-F seems to be heterogeneity in distribution of boron-10 throughout the tumors.
+The unsatisfactory tumor-normal tissue ratio along with limited retention rimes are downfalls with BSH and BPA for use as boron delivery agents.

 Third-generation boron delivery agents

 As alternatives to BSH and BPA, "third-generation boron delivery agents" are marked by inclusion of a specific chemical tumor-targeting moiety, often borrowed from those established in chemotherapy, linked to a boron-carrying compound.
 These targeted drug delivery systems are designed to bind the delivery agent to chemical sites found in tumor cells, rather than relying on secondary properties such as hydrophilicity; the use of BPA to target melanomas was an early example.
+Third-generation agents are also multifunctional, with cancer-targeting and imaging capabilities.
 Examples of compounds derivativized for BNCT include "peptides, proteins, antibodies, nucleosides, sugars, porphyrins, liposomes and nanoparticles."
-One aspect that is being taken advantage of is the increased uptake of glucose in tumors than in normal cells.
+Nanoparticles conjugated with boron-containing compounds can target tumor-specific receptors and accumulate in cancer cells.
+One aspect that is being taken advantage of is the increased uptake of glucose in tumors compared to normal cells.
 This increase in glucose is due to the upregulated anaerobic glycolysis required in tumor cells, allowing for glucose transporters (GLUT) to be targeted by boron compounds to increase selectivity of tumor cells.
+Monoclonal antibodies are also being engineered to take advantage of antigens that are overexpressed in tumor cells to increase the tumor-normal tissue ratio.
+The use of engineered antibodies can allow specificity to patients based on their unique antigenic profiles.
 While animal and in vitro studies have shown potential, no third-generation boron delivery agent has yet been used in a clinical trial.